25 Best U-Pick Strawberry Picking Farms in New Jersey 2025

 Donaldson Farms Hackettstown, New Jersey

-Address: 358 Allen Rd, Hackettstown, NJ 07840, United States
+• Address: 358 Allen Rd, Hackettstown, NJ 07840, United States

 17. McCann’s Farm – Monroeville, NJ

 McCann’s farm is among NJ’s best strawberry-picking farms, established in 1951.
-The farm is owned & operated by McCann Family.
+The farm is owned & operated by the McCann Family.
 Field-tested and traditional methods of farming are still practiced here.
 This 60-acre farm even sells ugly-looking vegetables to prevent the generation of food waste.

 McCanns Farm Monroeville, NJ

 Easter is celebrated on a large scale.
-Various crops like onion, mushrooms, shallots, Jersey fresh fruit, etc. are grown.
+Various crops like onion, mushrooms, shallots, Jersey fresh fruit, etc., are grown.
 PYO crops, including strawberries, blueberries, pears, melons, and other vegetables & fruits, are available.
 From Plaza Liquor, McCann’s Farm is 1.8 mi (6 minutes approx).

 Address: 1065 Aura Rd, Monroeville, NJ 08343, United States